bonfire-engine/bonfire-engine.github.io/decoration.md

     @required this.height,
     @required this.width,
-    this.frontFromPlayer = false, // 'true' if you want it to be drawn over the player this.isSensor = false, //if you want to detect that any object has come into contact.
-To get the object that came into contact override the method 'void onContact(Collision collision)'.
-    Collision collision, // if you want collision fill in with the settings.
+    this.frontFromPlayer = false, // 'true' if you want it to be drawn over the player Collision collision, // if you want collision fill in with the settings.
   })